 - 2.6.1 Given that deployable bonnets may have reduced support from their peripheral structures compared to passive systems, Euro NCAP requires that head protection is not compromised by bonnet collapse. - 2.6.1.1 This is done by measuring and comparing the Z displacement at the position of head contact for both a deployed and undeployed bonnet at the time of first head contact.
 At the position of head impact the difference between deployed and undeployed bonnet can be no more than 75% of the generated deployment height at that point, see Figure 3. - 2.6.1.2 The evaluation shall be calculated with the use of CAE without the 'package' being present.
 The package meaning engine and ancillaries.
 All body in white structures and bonnet supports must be present.
-However, all components that load the legs and pelvis must be included.

-- 2.6.1.3 At the point of head impact it is essential that the bonnet deflection in the deployed state does not exceed the total available clearance between deployed bonnet and under bonnet hard point, i.e. (h2 + h3) z2 > 0, see Figure 4. - 2.6.1.4 This would be established using numerical simulations at 40km/h with the appropriate sized pedestrian that loads the least supported part of the bonnet top for that particular size of vehicle.
+However, all components that load the legs and pelvis must be included. - 2.6.1.3 At the point of head impact it is essential that the bonnet deflection in the deployed state does not exceed the total available clearance between deployed bonnet and under bonnet hard point, i.e. (h2 + h3) z2 > 0, see Figure 4. - 2.6.1.4 This would be established using numerical simulations at 40km/h with the appropriate sized pedestrian that loads the least supported part of the bonnet top for that particular size of vehicle.
 For example, on a small vehicle with a short bonnet it may be that the 50th percentile male contacts the vehicle rearward of the bonnet top.
-Therefore, a smaller pedestrian stature will be required. - 2.6.1.5 The stance described in Section 2.2.2.5 shall be used positioning the pedestrian's head on the vehicle centreline. - Note: Impacts at the centreline were chosen to simplify to the modelling needed and to avoid the possibility of glancing blows.
+Therefore, a smaller pedestrian stature will be required. - 2.6.1.5 The stance described in Technical Bulletin TB 024 shall be used positioning the pedestrian's head centre of gravity on the vehicle centreline.
+Unchanged certified pedestrian models and simulation settings must be applied.

+Note: Impacts at the centreline were chosen to simplify to the modelling needed and to avoid the possibility of glancing blows.
 It is also assumed there will be the least support to the bonnet at the centreline.